 Vannin Capital is one of the world´s largest and pre-eminent litigation funders.
-It has staff in London, Paris, Washington DC, Sydney and Melbourne.
+It has staff in London, Paris, Washington DC, New York, Sydney and Melbourne.
 Vannin is presently funding legal claims for total amounts of billions of dollars.

 The claim arises out the enormous decline in the share price of SurfStitch between 23 November 2015 and 9 June 2016 from $2.090 to $0.32

 The proposed claim will be on behalf of shareholders who purchased shares in SRF between 27 August 2015 and 9 June 2016.

 There are 2 underlying allegations to the proposed claim:

 In August 2015 when it announced its FY2015 results, SRF also announced that it was comfortable with consensus forecasts of FY2016 EBITDA in the range of $15M to $18M, being an increase over FY2015 of more than 100%.
 This statement was repeated at an investor presentation in October 2015 and at the AGM on 10 November 2015.

 On 22 December 2015 SRF entered a series of agreements with an outside party.
-One of these agreements entitled SRF to revenue of $20M for licencing content on its web site.
+One of these agreements entitled SRF to revenue of $20M for licensing content on its web site.
 This was purportedly payable in April 2016 and thus SRF brought all the revenue to account in its 31 December 2015 accounts.

-However, the effect of the other transactions entered into at the same time was that SRF would not on a net basis generate any revenue or profit from the licencing agreement.
+However, the effect of the other transactions entered into at the same time was that SRF would not on a net basis generate any revenue or profit from the licensing agreement.

 SRF announced its 31 December 2015 results on 25 February 2016.
 It reported EBITDA of $13.9M.